spipm/argon2_cracker/README.md

 ## Description

-Rewrote the original Argon2 code to allow some simple password cracking.
+Modified the original Argon2 code to allow some simple password cracking.

 ## Usage